 Free chlorine levels of the treated water are continuously monitored at the discharge point of the WTF and in the distribution system.
 Distribution system free chlorine residuals are also checked weekly at various locations during sampling.
 As a target free chlorine residual within the distribution system should be above 0.20 mg/L. A free chlorine level lower than 0.05 mg/L must be reported and corrective action taken.

 A summary of the chlorine residual readings is provided in the table below.
-There were no reportable incidents in 2023.
+There was one adverse condition in 2024.
+The corrective action is summarized in section 6.2.